dburian/cmp-markdown-link/README.md

 ## Contributing

 This package is in a side project, meaning it is not my priority number 1.
 Also right now it does not do much.
-There are multitude of improvements which could be done (e.g. linking to headlines, supporting in-line links).

-Feel free to create issues and PRs, I will address them/merge them when I have time.
+There are multitude of improvements which could (and maybe will) be done (e.g. linking to headlines, supporting in-line links).
+Nevertheless if you want a certain functionality to be implemented, feel free to create issues and PRs.
+I will address/merge them when I have time.